precode/themeone/README.md

-Themeone
+Two Column Right Sidebar
 ===

-Themeone is our starter theme to help you build your own WordPress theme.
+Two Column Right Sidebar is a starter theme to help you build your own WordPress theme.